Websites for Curious Kids and their Parents

 Website devoted to the study of the sun, "providing solar on-line activity resources for the joy or solar science exploration."
 Based at Stanford University.

-A biology-oriented website with five modules.
-Developed by the Howard Hughes Medical Institute.
+A biology-oriented website for students and educators, developed by the Howard Hughes Medical Institute.

 Neuroscience for Kids